Schindler's List: Original Motion Picture Soundtrack

 Serra

-Rollerball (2001): (Eric Serra) Fascination with the rollerball game as a concept has never really diminished since Norman Jewison's 1975 film interpretation of William Harrison's original story.
-If the term "cult" was to ever be attached to the ultimate, fictionally conceived game, then Rollerball would be an obvious choice.
-Still, for some reason, MGM and director John McTiernan, a talent who has produced both fantastic successes and monumental failures on the big screen, decided that a modern version of Rollerball needed to be made in 2001.
-The film would pour its budget into its art direction, glitzing everything up with lavish sets that were drenched in neon colors.
-Add to that the primal noises of the violent game, as well as an awkward modernization of the game's actual figure-8 setup, and you get eye and ear candy at every turn.
-McTiernan, as expected, also took the adult nature of the game to its furthest, with considerable gore and nudity (hey, why not?) featured throughout the picture as well.
-When MGM (and test audiences) saw McTiernan's film, they were horrified and demanded considerable editing and a new ending.
-The toned back edit made even less sense when finished, and the film, hindered by a poor cast and a nonsensical plot, was a huge failure.
-The score didn't help the situation much either.
-The original Rollerball film had utilized a bizarre combination of classical music and Andre Previn's own material to throw the futuristic setting of the game in flux.
-This time around, techno/new age composer Eric Serra was assigned to modernize that musical sound even further into the frightening future.
+Rollerball (2001): (Eric Serra) Fascination with the rollerball game as a concept has never really diminished since Norman Jewison's 1975 film interpretation of William Harrison's original story, despite the fact that the illogical and somewhat confusing film primarily dealt with socio-political issues in general and not the game itself.
+If the term "cult" was to ever be attached to the ultimate, fictionally conceived game, however, Rollerball would be an obvious mainstream choice.
+Still, for some reason, MGM and director John McTiernan, a talent who has produced both fantastic successes and monumental failures on the big screen, decided that a modern version of Rollerball was justified for a 2001 resurrection.
+The film would extensively pour its budget into its art direction, glitzing everything up with lavish sets that were drenched in neon colors and flashing lights.
+Add to that the primal noises of the violent game, as well as an awkward modernization of the game's actual figure-8 setup, and audiences were treated to eye and ear candy at every turn.
+McTiernan, as expected, also took the adult nature of the game to its furthest, with considerable gore and nudity (hey, why not?) featured throughout the picture, too.
+When MGM (and test audiences) saw McTiernan's result in post-production, they were not surprisingly horrified and demanded considerable editing and a new ending.
+The toned back alteration of the project made even less sense when completed, and the film, hindered by a poor cast and a nonsensical plot, was a huge failure.
+The score didn't help the situation much, either.
+The original Rollerball utilized a bizarre combination of classical music and Andre Previn's own material to throw the futuristic setting of the game in a state of timeless flux.
+This time around, French techno and new age composer Eric Serra was assigned to push that musical sound even further into the frightening future.

 (View results for all titles)